 This map shows the construction phases for the Crossroads I-240 interchange project.

 For information on current lane and ramp closures, view the daily OKC Traffic Advisory here

-The interchange will be reconstructed in multiple phases beginning in 2016 and continuing nonstop until estimated completion in 2023, unless there is an interruption in funding.
-Multiple phases are scheduled in ODOT’s 2017-2024 Eight-year Construction Work Plan.
+The interchange will be reconstructed in multiple phases beginning in 2016 and continuing until estimated completion in 2026 for a total investment of about $140 million in the interchange.
+Upcoming phases are scheduled in ODOT’s FFY 2020-2027 Eight-year Construction Work Plan

 This phase included reconstruction of I-240 from Santa Fe Ave. east past Shields Blvd. and conversion of Santa Fe Ave. to a full interchange.